 - A flexible and responsive service, with a first-rate level of customer experience.

 All apprenticeship standards must contain an assessment plan and an End-Point Assessment (EPA).

-The assessment plan outlines how an apprentice can expect to be assessed against the apprenticeship standard, including what they need to have achieved to apply for their apprenticeship completion certificate.
+The assessment plan outlines how apprentices will be assessed against the apprenticeship standard.
+This includes what they need to achieve for their apprenticeship completion certificate.

 The apprenticeship assessment must:

 - Have an independently assessed End-Point Assessment, carried out by an organisation on the government's Register of End-Point Assessment Organisations (EAL is on the register)

 - Be graded eg pass, merit and distinction